YashMistryy/GitKnowHow/readMe.txt

-Hello this will be the guide for all of Git I'll need throughout the course and this will be fun
+Hello this will be the guide for all of Git I'll need throughout the course and this will be fun.These are the last  minute changes.
+Please add these too